Shingles [en Español]

 Shingles is treated with medicines.
 These medicines include antiviral medicines and medicines for pain.

+See your doctor right away if you think you may have shingles.
 Starting antiviral medicine right away can help your rash heal faster and be less painful.
-So if you think you may have shingles, see your doctor right away.
+And you may need prescription pain medicine if your case of shingles is very painful.

 Good home care also can help you feel better faster.
-Take care of any skin sores, and keep them clean.
+Take care of skin sores, and keep them clean.
 Take your medicines as directed.
 If you are bothered by pain, tell your doctor.
-He or she may write a prescription for pain medicine or suggest an over-the-counter pain medicine.
+Other treatments may help with intense pain.

 Who gets shingles?

-There is a shingles vaccine for people who are 50 years and older.
-This lowers your chances of getting shingles and prevents long-term pain that can occur after shingles.
+There is a shingles vaccine for adults.
+It lowers your chances of getting shingles and prevents long-term pain that can occur after shingles.
 And if you do get shingles, having the vaccine makes it more likely that you will have less pain and your rash will clear up more quickly.

 Frequently Asked Questions